Dreams or Mr. Spock Achieves Psionic Contact

 Genesis 37:1-50:26

 As usual, Scripture doesn’t give the suspense a chance to build before it blows up the safe house from sixteen different angles.
 It all goes sideways when Joseph is sent to check on his brothers while they’re out with the flocks several counties over (v.
 14).
 With no one around for miles, the brothers huddle up and discuss payback, but they’re not interested in handing out another atomic wedgie.
-Instead, they reach for their brass knuckles, conspiring, “[L]et us kill him, and throw him into one of the pits … Then we shall see what will become of his dreams” (v.
+Instead, they reach for their brass knuckles, conspiring, “[L]et us kill him and throw him into one of the pits … Then let us see what will become of his dreams” (v.
 20).
 Unaware of the peril he’s in, Joseph saunters up whistling “Any Dream Will Do” only to be stripped down to his Calvin Kleins and tossed in a hole (vv.
 23, 24).
 Reuben persuades the others not to murder him, but when he steps away for a minute the remaining brothers decide to make a quick buck selling Joseph to some traveling salesmen (v.
 28).
 The text reveals via flashback that he pleads with them like Bernie Bernbaum, but it’s a little late for convincing his disgruntled siblings to look in their hearts (see Gen. 42:21).
 Reuben is upset when he finds out what they’ve done in his absence, but considering their original plan involved the lonely grave of Paula Schultz, it’s still a better outcome (v.
 29).
 To cover their tracks the brothers rip Joseph’s tunic and smear it with animal blood, leading their father to believe he’s has suffered a fate worse than Hugh Glass (vv.
 31-33).

 Judah doesn’t know the details of why his sons died and he’s not about to watch their home videos.
 He simply views Tamar as a Catherine Petersen femme fatale: men who marry her have a funny way of dying.
 And even though he asks her to wait for Shelah to grow up, he has no intention of allowing her to marry his only remaining son (v.
 11).
 The years pass and, eventually, Judah becomes a widower himself.
 But when he doesn’t live up to his end of the bargain with son #3, Tamar takes matters into her own hands.
 Hearing that he’s coming to town on business, she dresses up like Vivian Ward and stations herself where he’ll take notice (v.
 14).
 It appears Judah has picked up a Charlie Sheen reputation.
 How else would she know the oldest profession would get his attention?
 The plan works.
 Judah doesn’t recognize Tamar all dolled up with a face veil and assumes she’s a prostitute.
 He buys her company for the price of a goat—eat your heart out, John Gage—but has to hand over his signet ring as a security deposit (vv.
 15-18).
 Of course, once the hookup is over the “prostitute” mysteriously disappears and he has no way of delivering the goat or recovering his ring.
 Ain’t no problem like a 1900 B.C.E. problem.

 Things get more complicated when it becomes apparent Tamar is pregnant.
 The general assumption is she’s gone the way of Rae Doole, but when Judah learns about her condition he skips the Lazarus Redd treatment in favor of an old-fashioned lynch mob, intending to burn her alive (v.
 24).
 As sexist double standards go, this one’s a doozy.
 The guy who had sex with her is about to kill her for having sex with him.
 He’s about to douse Tamar with kerosene when she produces his signet ring (v.
 25).
 The lynch mob’s collective gasp is enough to put out every torch in the room.
 Judah goes from sanctimonious douche bag to the guy who unwittingly knocked up his daughter-in-law in a matter of seconds.
-Lucky for her, he sucks it up in front of everyone and admits, “She is right” (v.
+Lucky for her, he sucks it up in front of everyone and admits she’s right (v.
 26).
 The story ends with Tamar giving birth to twin sons.
 And you thought your family was screwed up.
 But wait.
 Why does Scripture even bother telling this convoluted tale?
 Is it working the sex sells angle for higher ratings?
 Not exactly.
 As it turns out, Judah and Tamar’s bloodline is the origin of the most notable Hebraic lineage of them all: the Davidic dynasty.
 I guess clicking on that ancestry.com leaf wasn’t such a hot idea, after all.

 We finally catch back up to Joseph in Genesis 39, where, after being sold repeatedly, he winds up in Egypt as a slave to Potiphar, one of Pharaoh’s top brass officials.
 God’s bizarro timing is again on full display.
 Instead of preventing Joseph’s enslavement, he shows up after the fact to provide a little behind the scenes assistance with his new boss (v.
 2).
 Despite being a total Solomon Northup, Joseph quickly earns his master’s trust and is put in charge of the entire house (v.
 6).
 But his work ethic isn’t the only thing that garners attention.
 Scripture says his physical appearance makes Jacob Palmer look like Kuato.
 His presence around the house keeps Potiphar’s wife so hot and bothered they have to set the thermostat at 58° year around—and there isn’t a person on the premises who isn’t sick of hearing George Michael’s “I Want Your Sex.”
 Her advances are oppressive.
 Anytime they’re alone she cranks up the Julia Harris tactics to eleven (v.
 7).
 It only gets worse when he refuses her.

 One fateful afternoon she corners him in full-on Mrs. Robinson seduction mode (vv.
 10-12).
 As Inspector Clouseau would say, “Ahh, the old take-off-all-your-clothes ploy.”
 She comes on so strong Joseph has to make a run for it.
 But when her husband gets home, she sings a different tune, making up an Adrian Forrester rape claim.
-Her “evidence” is the robe Joseph left in her grabby hands during his escape.
+Her evidence is the robe Joseph left in her grabby hands during his escape.
 Potiphar blows his stack when he hears the allegation and has innocent Joseph tossed in the clink (vv.
 16-20).
 Once again, God doesn’t prevent him from taking the fall, but sees to it he finds favor with the prison warden, who puts him in charge of all the inmates (v.
 22).
 That settles it.
 God’s definitely got a dry sense of humor.

 While Joseph is in jail, a couple of Pharaoh’s former employees are also imprisoned.
 One is a cupbearer, the other a baker.
 The text doesn’t give a reason for their incarceration, but these aren’t the kind of guys who have teardrops tattooed on their faces.
 Their “crimes” likely had something to do with Pharaoh finding a fly in his soup.
 Whatever the case, the two men end up in Joseph’s care.
 I know what you’re thinking.
 But, no. These guys dont have aspirations like Virgil Hilts and Archibald Ives.
 Genesis 40 says the new fish have dreams soon after their arrival, which they recount in detail to Joseph.
 He interprets the cupbearer’s dream as early parole and being hired back as Pharaoh’s chief bartender (vv.
 12, 13).
 But the baker’s dream turns out to be a Freddy Krueger nightmare when Joseph interprets it to mean Pharaoh will have him hung (vv.
 18, 19).
 And, sure enough, in three days’ time the cupbearer goes back to being a regular Brain Flanagan, while the baker gets the Jed Cooper treatment.
-Joseph asks the cupbearer to mention him to Pharaoh—“then you would take me out of this building”—indicating his work for Potiphar probably made its rounds through the royal grapevine (v.
+Joseph asks the cupbearer to mention him to Pharaoh—“and get me out of this building”—indicating his work for Potiphar probably made its rounds through the royal grapevine (v.
 14).
 But, in spite of everything, the cupbearer forgets about him as soon as he gets out and Joseph remains locked up (v.
 23).

 Two years later he’s still in jail.
 At this point, the Raquel Welch poster in his cell is starting to look suspicious.
 Meanwhile, up in the royal palace, Pharaoh is brooding over a couple of dreams he can’t figure out.
 Genesis 41 says he tries everything to understand their meaning, even resorting to the Psychic Friends Network (v.
 8).
 It’s enough to make the cupbearer finally remember when Joseph showed off his Alex Gardner skills in prison.
 He relates the dreamscape moment to Pharaoh and Joseph is immediately released (vv.
 9-14).
 After a shower and shave he’s taken to the royal court, where Pharaoh requests his expertise in dream interpretation.
-Joseph plays it cool: “That is beyond me.”
-He lets his words hang in the air just long enough to make the cupbearer break into a sweat, before adding, “[I]t is God who will respond with Pharaoh’s welfare” (v.
+Joseph plays it cool: “It is not in me.”
+He lets his words hang in the air just long enough to make the cupbearer break into a sweat, before adding, “God will give Pharaoh a favorable answer” (v.
 16).
 Once the God factor is established, Joseph gets his inception on and sifts through Pharaoh’s dreams like Dominick Cobb, extracting all of the vital information.
 He concludes that Egypt will experience seven years of prosperity, followed by seven years of severe poverty (vv.
 25-32).
 Pharaoh is so impressed by the interpretation he puts Joseph in charge of preparing for the impending famine.

 Joseph is suddenly under contract for seven seasons of Doomsday Preppers.
 Pharaoh gives him his signet ring and a position second only to the throne (vv.
 40-45).
 It’s a ginormous step up for the former slave/convict.
 Pharaoh also hooks him up with a local chick named Asenath, the daughter of Potiphara.
 According to Jewish lore, Potiphara is transgender Potiphar.
 Legend has it Joseph’s old boss transitioned from Mort Pfefferman to Maura during his stint in jail.
 Either that or he was Tanya Peters all along.
 But as fun as this LGBT version is, Scripture says Potiphara was actually a temple priest for the Egyptians’ favorite god, Ra.

 Over the next seven years Joseph gathers up food in massive storage warehouses.
-The text says he “amassed grain like the sand of the sea” (v.
+The text says he stockpiled grain “like the sand of the sea” (v.
 49).
 For all of you literalists out there, this is a literary device called hyperbole.
 It means he collected a lot of food.
 Ironic, because, as a rule, Egyptians didn’t allow Hebrews anywhere near their food (see Gen. 43:32).
 During his service to Potiphar, the kitchen was only place off limits to Joseph (see 39:6).
 Now he’s swimming in their grain vaults like Scrooge McDuck.
 Somebody cue up Alanis Morissette, because this is just a little too ironic.
 Don’t you think?
 At the same time, he does a little multitasking with his new wife (wink-wink, nudge-nudge), who gives birth to two sons, Manasseh and Ephraim.
 Then, just as predicted, a dust bowl famine arrives in Egypt and quickly spreads across the region.
 Soon, people are showing up from all over to buy food from Joseph (v.
 57).

 Genesis 42 reveals Canaan is suffering from the famine like everywhere else, so when news of Egypt’s fully stocked grocery store reaches Jacob, he instructs his sons (except for Benjamin) to go check it out (vv.
 2-4).
 Unaware of who’s running the store, the brothers breeze into town to pick up a few essentials.
 None of them recognize Joseph when they reach the checkout counter, but they all hit the dirt out of respect for his position (v.
 6).
 Yep.
 The dreams that pissed them off twenty years ago just crash-landed on their faces.
 They don’t know it, but the guy wearing the Egyptian headdress and guy-liner is their kid brother and his motive for revenge makes John Wick look like a reactionary.